tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - model: metastatic disease promotes compartmentalised CMV reactivation in latently infected individuals, possibly triggered by an unknown winter virus infection; in turn, CMV stimulates expansion of CD4<sup>+</sup> T<sub>EM</sub> cells prior to immunotherapy.
 When αPD-1/αCTLA-4 therapy is given, these T<sub>EM</sub> cells might inflict liver injury directly or promote bystander T cell responses
  - **anti-viral immunity might also explain predisposition to other adverse reactions following αPD-1/αCTLA-4 therapy, such as colitis or pneumonitis**
+# Vitiligo-specific soluble biomarkers as early indicators of response to immune checkpoint inhibitors in metastatic melanoma patients
+## Abstract
+ - basal CD25 serum levels were higher in stable and responding patients and remained higher during the first 3 months of CPI therapy compared to non-responders
+ - CXCL9 was absent in non-responding patients before therapy
+ - increase of CXCL9 levels was observed at 1 and 3 months of therapy for all patients, although higher CXCL9 amounts were present in stable and responding compared to non-responding patients
+ - reduced number of regulatory T lymphocytes in responding patients
 # Why must T cells be cross-reactive?
  - TCR repertoire dwarfed by potential foreign antigens
  - > 7,000 allelic variants of HLA locus in human population